cdmatters/gohugo-theme-ananke/content/vitae/_index.md

 **projects**

-most of my paid work is not open source. however there are a number of projects i am particularly proud of. you can see them [here](../projects). if you're interested in a project or working with me, drop me an [email](../contact).
+most of my paid work is not open source. however there are a number of projects i am particularly proud of. you can see them. if you're interested in a project or working with me, drop me an [email](../contact).

 **[resumé](/pdfs/ERICHAMBRO_APR2020.pdf)**